 Spreading Tourism in Dubrovnik throughout the year

-Lastly and most importantly, visiting Dubrovnik in the winter will help spread tourism throughout the year.
+Lastly and most importantly, spending Christmas in Dubrovnik will help spread tourism throughout the year.
 This past summer season of 2016, over a million tourists visited Dubrovnik.
 Meanwhile, there are only 42 thousand locals in the area.
 Dubrovnik, and Croatia in general, needs tourism without a doubt.
 Yet, I’m fearful that the influx of tourists in summer months is reaching its height carrying capacity.

 Visiting in the winter months means there’s a better tourist to local ratio.
 You’re much more likely to actually talk to locals, instead of being surrounded by tourists who know just as much about the city as you do.